-It is common knowledge that Vivado uses an analytical place and route engine for better and more predictable design closure, and in the process, got rid of the “cost table” (also commonly known as random seeds) user options.
+It is common knowledge that Vivado uses an analytical place and route engine for better and more predictable design closure.
+As a result, Vivado got rid of the "cost table" (also commonly known as random seeds) user options.

-What may be less well-known is that designers still have ways to introduce randomness into Vivado placement, and achieve different performance results.
-We have first-hand accounts from multiple customers relating how they got 10s of nanoseconds of TNS fluctuations, by simply making minute tweaks that do not affect the functionality at all.
-These fluctuations can go either way, reminiscent of the effects of cost tables or placement seeds.
+What may be less well-known is that designers still have ways to introduce randomness into Vivado placement.
+Like the random seeds, this achieves different performance results.
+We have first-hand accounts from multiple customers relating how they got 10s of nanoseconds of WNS fluctuations, by simply making minute tweaks that do not affect the functionality at all.
+Unfortunately, these fluctuations can go either way, reminiscent of the effects of cost tables or placement seeds.

-Without talking too much Chaos Theory and butterflies flapping their wings from across the ocean, this approach is not a hack but a method to subtly introducing various stimuli into relevant parts of the design flow so that Vivado will attempt different calculations and end up with different (and potentially better!) results for the otherwise unmodified design.
+Without talking too much Chaos Theory and butterflies flapping their wings from across the ocean, this approach is not a hack but a method to subtly introduce various stimuli.
+The intention is for Vivado to attempt different calculations and end up with different (and potentially better!) results for the otherwise unmodified design.

 - Open your routed project or DCP in InTime

 - From the recipes dropdown, click and select the Placement Exploration recipe.

 - Specify the number of different results you want in the "Runs per Round" flow property (10 in this example).